SheetJS/printj/README.md

 Aside from the special cases discussed above, JS `num.toExponential(prec)` differs from POSIX `printf("%1$.*2$e", num, prec)` in the exponent field: JS writes exponents with the fewest digits (POSIX requires 2+ digits).
-This is easily fixed by inspecting the output string and inserting a "0" when needed.
+This is addressed by inspecting the output string and inserting a "0" when needed.

 The optional `#` flag forces the decimal point to appear when precision is 0.
-This is also easily corrected by adding a decimal point just before the "e".
+This is also fixed by adding a decimal point just before the "e".

 ## Standard Form ("f" and "F" conversions)